-With our Italian lessons for Where I live you will learn "Where I live" in 4 easy steps.
-The Italian you will learn in this lesson consists of 10 Phrases that describe where you live.
+With our Italian lessons you will learn the topic "Where I live" in 4 quick and easy steps.
+The Italian you will learn in these lessons consists of 10 phrases that describe where you live.

 |1||in città||in the city|